Senja-P/Python-Grocery-Basket/README.md

 - Grouped, aggregated and created new variables to answer the business questions
 - Created visuals and exported dataframes
 - Created a data dictionary and a population flow
-- the copy of the analytic steps uploaded above
+- The copy of the analysis steps uploaded above

 ![](https://github.com/Senja-P/Images/blob/main/GitHub_PopulationFlow..png)